cleonadonis96-stack/Codie/README.md

 Purpose of the Repository

-This repository was created as part of Tutorial 4 for the course.
+This repository was created as part of Tutorial 4 for the course ITE1100.
 Its purpose is to demonstrate basic Git and GitHub operations such as creating branches, committing files, collaborating with a partner, and using pull requests.

 Steps Followed